On-Demand: Black Lives Matter: An Ethical Call to Action for Clinicians - 6 CEs

 - "Dr. Davis has such a gift for training... this was one of the best workshops I have experienced...”

 - “Let me first say, it was excellent.
 I knew about your work... but when I heard your presentation I felt the entire time, Yes!
 This is what all of my clients/coworkers need to hear!..."

 - "...Again, I want to thank you for being a phenomenal presenter...
-I looked at the evaluations and people overwhelmingly gave high praise...
+I looked at the comments in the chat and people overwhelmingly gave high praise...
 That speaks to your engaging presentation style and depth of knowledge on the topic!..."

 6 Ethics, Core, or Related CE Clock Hours: